 Had he heard it, there is a chance that Parmenides would have been persuaded by this argument, because the hidden premise that makes Parmenides’s argument appear to work is that all coming-to-be is coming-to-be-something particular, out of something general (non-being).
 Before any change, the something that comes to be is not, and afterward, it is.
-Thus, change appears to tie non-being to being.
+The discrepancy between the general and particular made, change appear to tie non-being to being.

 Some of Parmenides’s successors, such as Empedocles attempted to allow change to exist while denying that what comes to be is in fact something: if everything changes, but the things that emerge are not in fact beings (i.e., somethings), then being remains fundamentally unchanged (see “Empedocles and the Being of Individuals” in chap.
 5).
 The hope was that in this way they could allow change to be without incurring any contradiction.

-By contrast, Aristotle accepts Parmenides’s understanding of change: all coming-to-be is a coming-to-be of something; some particular thing, a being, genuinely comes to be.
-But he uses this account of change to deny the generality of being that Parmenides maintained: it is not the same to say “being” in general and “being-something.”
-All being is being-something in particular, and all change is particular.55 So Aristotle takes the claim a step farther, concluding from this that all change is out of something particular as well, namely the underlying thing.
+By contrast, Aristotle accepts part of Parmenides’s understanding of change: all coming-to-be is a coming-to-be of something; some particular thing, a being, genuinely comes to be.
+But he uses this account of change to deny the generality of being and non-being that Parmenides maintained: it is not the same to say “being” in general and “being-something-particular.”
+Being in the primary sense is being-something in particular.55 So Aristotle takes the claim a step farther, concluding from this that all change is out of something particular as well, namely the underlying thing.
 Therefore, he claims that the being from which the change comes is not the same as the being that emerges.
 They are different aspects of being.
-Thus, coming-to-be is always composite in aspect.
+Thus, because coming-to-be is always particular and composite in aspect, being’s structure is that of a particular aspectual composite.

 The Basis for Ontological Multiplicity